endlessm/eos-image-builder/README.md

 The check_update stage calls the `check` customization hooks.
-The intention is to determine facts about the current build and compare them to cached facts from the previous build.
-Facts from the previous build are stored in the build specific check directory, `${EIB_CHECKDIR}`.
+The intention is to determine facts about the current build and compare them to facts from the previous build.
-Facts from the current build are stored in the build specific directory, `${EIB_CHECKTMPDIR}`.

 At the beginning of the stage, the published configuration and manifest from the previous build are downloaded.
 These are stored at `${EIB_TMPDIR}/latest/config.ini` and `${EIB_TMPDIR}/latest/manifest.json`, respectively.
-Hooks can use the information in these files to determine differences rather than rely on cached facts from the previous build.
+Hooks can use the information in these files to gather information from the previous build.

-The check_update stage determines if an update is needed by seeing if the modification times for any files in the cache directory have been updated.
-Therefore, the hook should only update its check file if there's a difference from the previous build.
-If there's no difference, the hook should copy the timestamps from the previous check file.
+Hooks signal that an update is needed by exiting with a special error code.
+This is available in `eib.sh` from the environnment variable `EIB_CHECK_EXIT_BUILD_NEEDED`.
+Python hooks can access this code from the `eib` module attribute `CHECK_EXIT_BUILD_NEEDED`.
+If no update is needed, then the hooks should exit successfully.
+Other exit codes are treated as errors and the build is aborted.

 ostree customization
 --------------------